 The reason for Scotland’s large amount of lochs is the colossal sheets of ice that used to spawn massive glaciers rolled across the land during the last Ice Age, gouging out valleys and leaving behind these beautiful watery landscapes!

 Whilst it didn’t make our list of the most beautiful Scottish lochs, Loch Etchachan is in fact the highest loch in Scotland.
 Find this Scottish loch nestled deep within the Cairngorms plateau, an impressive 3,041ft above sea level!

 Located in the majestic landscape of Perthshire is the first Scottish loch on our list, Loch Tummel.

-Carved into one of most beautiful parts of Perthshire’s ‘Big Tree Country’, this loch is ever-changing in colour throughout the seasons.
+Carved into one of the most beautiful parts of Perthshire’s ‘Big Tree Country’, this loch is ever-changing in colour throughout the seasons.
 Just a stone’s throw away from the loch is Queen’s View, one of the most famous viewpoints in Scotland.
 Set high above the loch, you can look forward to enjoying the panorama of the peak of Schiehallion and Rannoch Moor at any time of the year.

-Amidst the Allean Forest, there is opportunity for walking and cycling, where you are promised views of the loch from all angles!
+Amidst the Allean Forest, there is the opportunity for walking and cycling, where you are promised views of the loch from all angles!
 This seven-mile-long Scottish loch also sees anglers fishing for brown trout and pike, whilst sailors can enjoy the waters from the sailing club as Foss.